ShumailaAhmed/AI-Workshop/README.md

     print('training loss: {:.4f}, acc {:.4f} '.format(epoch_loss, epoch_acc.item())) # print training loss, and accuracy of network
     print('validation loss: {:.4f}, validation acc {:.4f} '.format(val_epoch_loss, val_epoch_acc.item())) # print validation loss, and accuracy of network
 ```
-Lets visualize the training process.
+Let's visualize the training process.
 Change the learning rate from 0.01 to 0.001 to understand more about the hyperparameter.
 Change the epochs from 12 to 15 to understand more about the hyperparameter.